buzzcola/codingclub/Teaching Notes/README.md

 # Teaching Notes

+# March 10th, 2020

+Just completed week eight, the end of the second session.
+I think we were really able to improve the course this time around and I look forward to continuing that.

+## Kids Write Code Every Class

+Having the kids do _anything_ themselves means committing a significant portion of the class time.
+Most of them are slow typers, and they get hung up on simple issues so they require constant attention to keep them moving.
+It asks more of the kids in terms of effort and focus, something not all of them are in the mood for after school.
+Still, my resolution to have them write code every day worked out really well, especially towards the later classes.
+They left the session with far more personally accomplished than in the last one.

+Most classes, my volunteer assistant and I were able to get the class through an exercise so that everybody had a working program by the end.
+I wasn't sure that kids these days would find the same satisfaction in simple text programs that I did back in the day, but they did.
+They really enjoyed running their programs and watching them work, messing around with them and seeing what happened.
+It brings back memories of all the silly things I experimented with too - printing rude things to the screen, trying to make the biggest output or the largest number and seeing where it breaks.

+Week eight was the most fun class in a session with quite a few highlights.
+Just like last session, we talked about secret codes (which sounds way more fun than cryptography,) and a couple of children were really drawn in by this subject.

+## Hardcore Computer Science

+Then we learned about recursion by writing a naive fibonacci implementation together.
+This was definitely more advanced than I could have done in the last session, and still I was probably pushing it a bit, but the kids already knew about the Fibonacci sequence from school so that was helpful.
+I introduced functions several classes earlier this time and I've been really hammering on those, so the basic understanding was out of the way.

+We calculated some fibonacci numbers and, true to form, several kids punched in big numbers to see what happened.
+What happened was that the program froze as a massive number of calculations ticked away in the background, and I used this as an entrée to algorihmic complexity and optimization.
+Computers are crazy fast kids, but you can trick them into being slow really easily. :) Without explaining in detail, I optimized the function using memoization and had it quickly calculate the one millionth fibonacci number.
+As the digits rushed by on the screen I got all the oohs and ahhs I was hoping for.

+## Notes for Next Time

+  * Code every class is a good strategy.
+Let's stick with it.
+  * Introduce functions even earlier.
+Bring out the "function as an I/O machine" slide as soon as possible, that clicked.
+  * If I do Github again for the "something fun" section, wait until much later in the session.
+Kids either didn't see the appeal or didn't care.
+  * Think of something better for the kids to do with lists.
+They should be introduced, I think, but I haven't been able to find a good simple application other than fiddling with them in the REPL.
+  * Be prepared with resources and things they can do at home and next steps after the session.
+A bunch of kids and parents asked me about this and I didn't have much to offer them.

 # February 4th, 2020
 Week four complete.
 I introduced a new segment to the class today called You Write It.
 I run a program and show the class the *output*, and they have to write the code to make that program.